TeamWicket/Twilio-BCP-CallTree/README.md

 ### UI Overview

 When you first load the application up you will get your high level dashboard that can display an overview of your application setup
+Note: If you wish to switch to a cool `dark mode` then click on the profile button in the top right and select configuration and change your theme.
+You can also `log out` of the app and it will return you to a login screen, this can be forked and your own auth implementation can be added in here, for the purposes of our demo its only there to show what can be done but you can `login` again by typing in anything here and hitting enter.
+For your own implementation you will need to define your own authorisation using the Auth component.

 ![dashboard](https://i.ibb.co/zQnwfgQ/dashboard.png)